NFL on Nickelodeon: Digital on-screen graphics

+And whenever a player scored a touchdown, two augumented reality green slime-cannons set off on both sides of the endzone or the "slime zone" as Nickelodeon dubbed it, while the "TOUCHDOWN" graphic has been updated, now featuring the team's wordmark preceding a purple football sliding in.
+Nickelodeon's broadcast also featured pixelated halftime highlights that were presented in an all block graphic style similar to the video game Minecraft.

 Broadcast incidents

 Referee Alex Kemp's open microphone caught Chicago Bears wide receiver Cordarrelle Patterson saying "What the fuck?" in reaction to a penalty for unsportsmanlike conduct after he voluntarily ran out of bounds during a punt.
 Patterson later claimed he did not utter the expletive.
 At the time, Kemp mistakenly called the penalty on #85, tight end Cole Kmet, instead of Patterson who was #84.

 Despite his team's loss and completing only 19 passes for 199 yards, Bears quarterback Mitchell Trubisky won the online voting for the NVP, or Nickelodeon Valuable Player, award with 49% of the votes after podcast host Dan Katz had led an online campaign with the Twitter hashtag #Mitch4NVP, encouraging viewers to submit multiple votes for Trubisky.
 He received a trophy, adorned with the Nickelodeon blimp.
 Chicago defensive end Akiem Hicks and New Orleans defensive end Cameron Jordan finished second and third in voting, respectively.

 After volunteering to do so, Saints head coach Sean Payton was slimed after his team's 21–9 victory.
 A communication disconnect prevented Cameron Jordan from joining Payton in the sliming like sideline reporter Lex Lumpkin tried to do.